 We currently have two Spiritual Formation Groups that have begun to meet.
 Both groups are using Brian McLaren’s book, We Make the Road by Walking as a guide.

 One Spiritual Formation Group meets on Thursdays at 12:00pm in Swartz Parlor at the church.
 Another Spiritual Formation Group meets on Mondays at 7:30pm at Mona Tobey’s house.

-The Monday evening group will resume meeting on Monday, November 27th.
+The Monday group will NOT meet on January 1st.

 The Spiritual Formation Groups will follow a super simple format that is super participatory. **Advanced reading before group gatherings is NOT required.** You can just show up as you are.
 We do invite you to read the preface (“What this book is about and how to use it”) and the introduction (“Seeking Aliveness”) in advance as it will help to orient you to what we’ll be exploring and doing together.

 Come and explore a faith that nourishes your deepest longings, helps you to develop unfulfilled potential, and equips you to be a part of God’s healing of the world.

 Because New Year’s Day falls on a Monday (Rev. Heather’s & Tracy’s normal day off), the church office will be CLOSED on Tuesday, January 2nd.
 Normal office hours resume Wednesday, January 3rd.

 Happy New Year everyone!